weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-huggingface.md

 * Note: this module uses a third-party API.
 * Note: make sure to check the Inference [pricing page](https://huggingface.co/inference-api#pricing) before vectorizing large amounts of data.
-* Note: Weaviate automatically parallelizes requests to the Inference-API when using the batch endpoint, see the previous note.
+* Note: Weaviate automatically parallelizes requests to the Inference-API when using the batch endpoint.
 * Note: This module only supports [sentence similarity](https://huggingface.co/models?pipeline_tag=sentence-similarity) models.

 ## How to enable